navi-is-hardworking/NaviDiscordBot/README.md

 dictionary_cache          -> Would normally be vdb but just using simple dictionary for important memories so it can run on aws micro cache_capacity            -> number of cached memories that can be stored at once cache_clear_time          -> max duration a memory will exist in context before being removed reminder                  -> experemental: does not work well on some models.
 Appends to end of context before sending.
+If you are using a reason model that supports /no_reason like Qwen, you can have it so /no_reason is append at the end of every message (should also set /no_reason im prompt too)

 ```

 <a id="bot-configurations"></a>

-## ** Bot Configurations
+## Bot Configurations

 ```
 max_user_input_message_length        -> will truncate user messages that are too long